 What are the best sheep puns for quick texts?

-What are cute sheep puns for captions?
+What are clean sheep jokes for kids?

-What’s the difference between sheep puns and lamb puns?
+What is the difference between sheep puns and lamb puns?

 What are the best sheep puns for cards?